-The Canadian Emergency Business Account (CEBA) loan payable bears interest at 0% per annum until December 31, 2022.
-If the loan is not repaid by December 2022, it will be converted into a 3-year term loan bearing interest at 5% per annum.
+The Canadian Emergency Business Account (CEBA) loan payable bears interest at 0% per annum until December 31, 2023.
+If the loan is not repaid by December 2023, it will be converted into a 2-year term loan bearing interest at 5% per annum.

-The Organization advanced \$40,000 during the fiscal year and \$10,000 of which will be forgiven if the loan is repaid by December 2022.
-The forgiven amount was not recognized as revenue in the year as it is unknown if the loand will be repaid within the established timeline.
+The Organization was advanced \$40,000 during 2020 of which \$10,000 will be forgiven if the loan is repaid by December 2023.
+The forgivenss will be recognized as revenue in the year it is repaid and all of the criteria for earning the forgiveness are achieved.